fbpx

 A report in the Journal of Gastrointestinal Oncology assessed that most mesothelioma patients will have recurrence after HIPEC surgery.
 It occurs within the abdominal cavity in up to 57% of patients.

-Researchers from the University of Nebraska-Omaha Cancer Center reported a 30-day mortality rate of 1.1% for cytoreduction/HIPEC.
-This was much lower than the mortality rates for the following surgeries:
+Researchers from the University of Nebraska-Omaha Cancer Center reported a 30-day mortality rate of 1.1% for cytoreduction with HIPEC.
+This was much lower than the mortality rates for these other major surgeries:

-• Tri-segmental hepatectomy (a type of surgery that removes all or part of the liver)
+• Tri-segmental hepatectomy (surgery that removes all or part of the liver)

-• Right lobe hepatectomy (a type of surgery that removes all or part of the liver)
+• Right lobe hepatectomy (surgery that removes one lobe of the liver)

 • Esophagectomy (surgery to remove all or part of the esophagus)